jrpotter/notebook/notes/linkers/shared.md

 %%ANKI
 Basic
-What does the first line of a PLT entry do?
+What does the first instruction of a PLT entry do?
 Back: Indirectly jumps to the address specified by its corresponding GOT entry.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1743296974644-->